 -Crystal and Jason

-Despite the urgent necessity to phase out fossil fuels, the Southeast is facing an onslaught of methane gas expansion projects, including the Transco SSEP, Duke & Dominion's T-15, MVP Southgate, and Buc-ee’s 120-pump gas station.
+Despite the urgent necessity to transition to clean energy sources, the Southeast is facing an onslaught of methane gas expansion projects, including the Transco SSEP, Enbridge's T-15, MVP Southgate, and Buc-ee’s 120-pump gas station.

 7DS is helping to build an educated, leader-full grassroots movement of impacted community members across race and class differences to stop these disastrous projects from moving forward.